My Garden: Recording and production

 In April 2013, it was announced Kat Dahlia was scheduled to collaborate with English music producer Naughty Boy, for her upcoming debut album, My Garden.
 In July 2013, Dahlia revealed she was working with fellow American rapper and singer-songwriter Missy Elliott, on her debut album My Garden.
 In addition to Elliott, Dahlia revealed further collaborations with American record producers Timothy "Timbaland" Mosley, Salaam Remi and Christopher "Tricky" Stewart.

 During a May 2013 interview with Interview magazine, Dahlia expressed wanting to work with Detroit-based rapper Eminem, Fugees singer Lauryn Hill and American pop singer Madonna.
 In a May 2013 interview with Fuse, Dahlia spoke on her collaborations with Timbaland, Snoop Dogg and Meleni "Polly A." Smith, the latter of which contributed to Dahlia's song "Money Party".

-In a June 2013 interview, Dahlia revealed she co-wrote song with some friends, such as Tawanna "Frankie Storm" Dabney, who wrote "Don't Stop the Music" for Barbadian singer Rihanna.
+In a June 2013 interview, Dahlia revealed she co-wrote some songs with friends, such as Tawanna "Frankie Storm" Dabney, who wrote "Don't Stop the Music" for Barbadian singer Rihanna.
 During the same interview, when asked about her dream collaborations, Dahlia stated: "I'd love to work with B.B.
 King.
 I would love to work with Robert Plant and Kendrick Lamar who is a great writer.
 Eminem is an amazing writer, Ellie Goulding, Emeli Sande, I like writers.
 I like people that have a message in their music.
 Damian Marley,..".
 In July 2013, Vested in Culture founder Sylvia Rhone, announced via her official Twitter account that Dahlia had entered recording sessions with Timbaland and Missy Elliott.
 Rhone spoke highly of the sessions, adding that it "felt like good 'ol days" and cited it as "magic".